Francisco López Capillas: Biography

 In March 1654, he presented a book of his compositions to the authorities of the Mexico City Cathedral.
-A month later, the chapel's choirmaster, Fabián Ximeno, passed away.
-Four days later, López took over the role as choirmaster and principal organist.
+A month later, the chapel's choirmaster, Fabián Ximeno, died.
+Four days later, López was appointed choirmaster and principal organist "in recognition of his great sufficiency and ability for the ministries" at the Catedral de México.
 At this point he began signing his name as 'López Capillas' ('López of the Chapels').

 He held this position until 1668, when the duties of the organist were separated from the choirmaster.
-He then held the choirmaster position until his death in 1674.
+After a five year period of declining health, Capillas died on January 18, 1674.
+The rediscovery of Capillas' last will and testament in the 1980's renewed scholarly interest in this composer.

+Works

 He is regarded as the first notable composer born in America and the colonies of New Spain.
-He composed several Baroque masses, motets, and magnificats.

-Works
+He composed eight masses, ten magnificats, five works for double chorus, and several other works for various feast days of the liturgical year including one extended work for Holy Week and Easter.
+He also wrote villancicos and other incidental music to be performed at or in honor of the various cathedrals where he worked.